Frequently asked questions concerning studies at Chalmers

 - Does Chalmers need me to submit a GRE test?

-No, Chalmers does not need your GRE test results.
+No, Chalmers admissions does not request and will not asses your GRE test results.

 - I am from X University and I have a major in Y, with Z in my English test.
 Could you tell me my chance to be admitted before I submit my application?
 If not, why?